Published 16 Nov 2021

 Floaters may be picked up during your regular eye health examination, possibly before you even notice them yourself.

-Your optomitrist can help
+Your optometrist can help

 At GMHBA Eye Care, our focus is on helping you keep your eyes in great shape.
 For more information about detecting and managing floaters, book an appointment with your nearest GMHBA Eye Care practice.